Doc2Feat-Bench: Evaluating Documentation-Driven Feature Addition

-Additionally, we set an August 2024 cutoff and retain only PRs merged before this date, aligning with SWE-bench for fair comparisons.
+For each project selected in Phase 1, we retrieve all PRs corresponding to the feature additions identified from release notes, resulting in a total of 3,263 PRs.
+Then, we apply the following three filtering criteria: \begin{itemize}[left=0pt, topsep=0em] \item \textbf{Modification of source code:} The PR must modify the source code of the project to ensure it implements the feature mentioned in the release note. \item \textbf{Modification of test files:} The PR must include changes to test files, ensuring that there are appropriate tests to verify the correctness of the feature implementation. \item \textbf{Modification of documentation:} The PR must update the project documentation, which can provide a clear description of the added feature. \end{itemize} Unlike SWE-bench, which considers only source code and test modifications, we additionally require documentation changes, which serve as the task specification provided as input.
+Compared to issue reports, documentation changes more directly describe intended feature behavior without exposing implementation details.
+Additionally, we set a cutoff date of August 15, 2024, and retain only PRs merged before this date, aligning with SWE-bench for fair comparisons.
 After filtering, we collect detailed information for each PR, including the \textit{base commit}, the \textit{documentation change}, \textit{feature\_patch}, and \textit{test\_patch}.
-The base commit refers to the commit on which the feature was originally developed, and is used to ensure reproducible reconstruction of the pre-feature codebase.
+The base commit refers to the commit on which the feature was originally developed.
 A documentation change denotes the diff containing all changes made to the project documentation, which serves as the task input. \textit{feature\_patch} refers to the code change in the PR, which implements the new functionality; \textit{test\_patch} is the test change in the PR, which is used to verify the correctness of the feature implementation.
 Each PR that passes the filtering process is treated as an instance in our benchmark.
-In total, this phase yields 1571 feature-adding instances that serve as candidates for subsequent processing.
+In total, this phase yields 1,571 feature-adding instances that serve as candidates for subsequent processing.